cristian-dust/ReReaddit/README.md

 ## Setup
 1. Create a personal-use Reddit app at <https://www.reddit.com/prefs/apps>.
    - Choose **installed app**.
-   - Temporarily set the redirect URI to `https://127.0.0.1/reddit-save-overflow` (you will replace it after the first load) or note the value returned by `chrome.identity.getRedirectURL('reddit-save-overflow')` once the extension is running.
+   - Temporarily set the redirect URI to `https://127.0.0.1/rereaddit` (you will replace it after the first load) or note the value returned by `chrome.identity.getRedirectURL('rereaddit')` once the extension is running.
    - Copy the generated **client ID**.
 2. Open `src/oauth.js` and replace the placeholders:
    - `CLIENT_ID` → your Reddit client ID
-   - `USER_AGENT` → e.g. `RedditSaveOverflow/0.1 (by u/yourusername)` (Reddit requires this header)
+   - `USER_AGENT` → e.g. `ReReaddit/0.1 (by u/yourusername)` (Reddit requires this header)
 3. Load the extension:
    - Visit `chrome://extensions`
    - Enable **Developer mode**